BDC Hamburger Icon

 1. Understand why onboarding is important.

 An employee’s onboarding experience can influence how likely they are to stay with your company.
-Conversely, if an employee has a bad onboarding experience, they might decide that the organization is poorly managed and that they made a mistake accepting the job in the first place.
+What if an employee has a bad onboarding experience?
+They might decide that the organization is poorly managed and they made a mistake accepting the job.

 2. Your onboarding efforts should start before the employee’s first day.

-The onboarding process should begin before your new hire ever steps into the office to start working.
-To ensure you’re covering everything, create a checklist that includes what needs to be done before the employee starts work, during their first week and beyond.
+The onboarding process should begin before your new hire ever steps foot into the office.
+To ensure you’re covering everything, create a checklist that includes what needs to be done before the employee starts work — during their first week and beyond.

-As soon as they’ve accepted the job, send them any required paperwork so they don’t have to spend their first day filling it out.
-This might include payroll forms like Form W-4 and Form I-9 and employee information forms.
+As soon as they’ve accepted the job, send them any required paperwork; this way, they don’t have to spend their first day filling it out.
+Such paperwork might include payroll forms like W-4, I-9 and employee information.
 Send them your employee handbook so you can address any of their concerns in advance.
 You can easily automate this process with a digital onboarding system such as Workful.
-Digital onboarding can increase accuracy and help you create a more personal experience because it’ll allow you to spend more time with your new hire, instead of waiting for them to fill out forms.
+Digital onboarding can increase accuracy and help you create a more personal experience; it’ll allow you to spend more time with your new hire, instead of waiting for them to fill out forms.

 3. Announce your new hire to your current staff.

 It can be unnerving to walk into a new job if no one knows who you are or what your role is.
-To prevent this from happening, send an email to your current staff introducing their new co-worker a day or two in advance.
+To prevent this, send an email to your current staff introducing the new co-worker a day or two in advance.
 Share what the person’s role will be, so everyone knows how they’ll fit into the existing dynamics.
-You might also include a headshot and a brief bio so your team can enthusiastically and genuinely welcome your new hire on their first day.
+You might also include a headshot and a brief bio; this way your team can enthusiastically and genuinely welcome your new hire on their first day.

 4. Ask your team for input.

-Your current staff is a fantastic resource for helping you build a thorough and exciting onboarding process, so use them.
-Ask them about their own experiences – what they liked and didn’t like when they joined the team.
-Then, ask them if there’s any training they wish they’d had during their first several months of work.
+Your current staff is a fantastic resource for helping you build a thorough and exciting onboarding process — so, use them.
+Ask them about their own experiences: What they liked and didn’t like when they joined the team.
+Then, ask if there’s any training they wish they’d had during their first several months of work.
 This can help ensure you’re building a program that teaches your new hire everything they need to be productive.

 5. Set up their workstation before they arrive.

-Make sure your new hire has someplace to land on their first day by getting their workstation set up.
+Make sure your new hire has a place to land on their first day — get their workstation set up.
 If you’ve been using their desk or locker as an extra storage space, make sure all the clutter is gone.
 Consider leaving something to make them feel welcome, like notes from their new co-workers, notepads with the company logo or a coffee mug.
-Make sure any equipment they’ll be using is set up and working, including their phone and email.
+Make sure any equipment they’ll be using is set up and working, including phone and email.
 Preparing their workstation in advance demonstrates that you already see them as part of the team.

 6. Set expectations early.